Wild Geese II: Production

-In January 1985, Thorn EMI split the cost of a five-picture, £38 million slate of films they had made, including Dream Child, A Passage to India, Morons from Outer Space, The Holcroft Covenant, and Wild Geese 2.
+In January 1985, Thorn EMI split the cost of a five-picture, £38 million slate of films they had made, including Dreamchild, A Passage to India, Morons from Outer Space, The Holcroft Covenant and Wild Geese 2.

-The film opens with a dedication to the previous film's lead actor, Richard Burton, followed by a brief summary of that film.
+The film opens with a dedication to Burton, followed by a brief summary of the previous film.
 Then-77-year-old Laurence Olivier, who portrayed Rudolf Hess, was in poor health during filming, requiring a nurse to accompany him during production.
 He was also beginning to suffer with memory problems.
 Edward Fox recalled him labouring for hours on his one long speech.
 Ingrid Pitt, who acted in the film but did not have any scenes with him, did have dinner with Olivier during the production, and described him as "very old and frail by this time, but very gallant".
-Hess's son Wolf Rudiger Hess said afterwards that Olivier's likeness of his father was "uncannily accurate".
+Hess's son Wolf Rüdiger Hess said afterwards that Olivier's likeness of his father was "uncannily accurate".
 Patrick Stewart appears in a small role as a Russian general.
 By his own admission, he only took the role to pay for much-needed home repairs.
 He felt his appearance was the biggest embarrassment of his career.